ReyADayer/hypixel-ruby/README.md

 ### Notes
 * It's worth noting all calls are done sync so don't do anything too silly.
 * Some calls (such as the Guilds) require two lookups due to the parameters required for the request.
 Always use the recommended methods when possible to avoid using extra resources.
+* Due to the lack of extensive features, you may need to hook into the raw JSON responses.
+* The codebase may change often and at random as it gets formalized.
 * For more information, consult the official [PublicAPI](https://github.com/HypixelDev/PublicAPI) repository.

 ### Warning